 - Definition of disability and eligibility for DAS services: Questions were raised regarding the Department's definition of disability with concern expressed that only people with physical disabilities and dementia are eligible to participate in services.
 Department staff clarified that DAS serves people with a wide range of physical and mental conditions and that consumers are not required to provide documentation or identify specific disabilities when accessing our community-based services.
 Based on advice from disability experts, we do not employ a more specific definition of disability (e.g., list of types of disability) to avoid inadvertently establishing restrictive criteria that exclude people from participating in services. - Senior homelessness: Concern was expressed about rates of senior homelessness and that the Area Plan does not directly address this issue.
 Department staff noted that the Department of Homelessness and Supportive Housing (HSH) is the City's lead agency on this issue and that DAS does collaborate with HSH, including through the Home Safe pilot program referenced in the Narrative Goals and Objectives section of this report.
 DAS also funds programs that seek to prevent homelessness, such as the Rental Subsidy, Legal Services, and Case Management programs. - Assisted Living: A few points were discussed regarding assisted living facilities and their residents, including general eligibility for participation in DAS services and also safety and comfort of transgender persons living in these facilities.
 DAS explained that assisted living residents are eligible to participate in its programs.
-The LGBTQ Long-Term Care Bill of Rights protects against discrimination based on sexual orientation, gender identity, gender expression, and HIV status, and the Long-Term Care Ombudsman is responsible for responding to complaints regarding the violation of these protections. - 7.
-Note any changes to the Area Plan which were a result of input by attendees.
+The LGBTQ Long-Term Care Bill of Rights protects against discrimination based on sexual orientation, gender identity, gender expression, and HIV status, and the Long-Term Care Ombudsman is responsible for responding to complaints regarding the violation of these protections. - Racial Equity: There were questions and discussion regarding the City's commitment to racial equity and how DAS incorporates this into its work.
+Staff highlighted the equity analysis that guided the needs assessment process and shapes key priorities outlined in this plan and the Department's work.

+7. Note any changes to the Area Plan which were a result of input by attendees.